New Scams To Watch Out For In Thailand 2026

 In-Flight Theft

-Our first couple of scams might occur before you even step foot here in Thailand If you’re planning to fly into Bangkok Chiang Mai or even Phuket you should be careful with your carry-on luggage as there’s been a sharp rise in theft from overhead luggage compartments and even the seat areas The scam is run by criminal gangs which normally target flights that depart from other Asian destinations Thieves work together and wait until the cabin crew dims the lights after meal service and systematically move around the plane checking overhead luggage or any seat areas for valuables like cash and jewelry In order to avoid getting robbed it’s best to keep your valuables with you at all times and especially when the cabin lights are dimmed.
+Our first couple of scams might occur before you even step foot here in Thailand.
+If you’re planning to fly into Bangkok, Chiang Mai, or even Phuket, you should be careful with your carry-on luggage, as there’s been a sharp rise in theft from overhead luggage compartments and even the seat areas.
+The scam is run by organized groups which normally target certain routes.
+Thieves work together and wait until the cabin crew dims the lights after meal service.
+They systematically move around the plane checking overhead luggage or any seat areas for valuables like cash and jewelry.
+In order to avoid getting robbed, it’s best to keep your valuables with you at all times, and especially when the cabin lights are dimmed.

 In Flight Theft On The Way To Thailand